 All billfish can be caught using similar methods; the biggest difference is often the size of the bait used.
 They are fast growing, indiscriminate eaters, seldom refusing any potential prey.
 Indeed, the limiting factor seems to be what they can fit through their mouth.
 Studies on billfish stomach contents confirm this, and also that they are not above eating their own species.

 Intrepid anglers will spend fortunes and lifetimes in pursuit of billfish.
 Catching one is an unforgettable spectacle.
 When excited, such as when chasing prey, billfish will flare their fins and “light up.”
 Fin tips, highlights and stripes illuminate as billfish explode with iridescent purples, blues and greens.

 All are extremely fast swimmers and apt to take to the air.
-When hooked, an angler can expect blistering runs, unexpected direction changes, violent head-shakes, somersaulting jumps and thrilling tail-walks.
-Large marlin will also sound, swimming deep down beneath the boat, frustrating the angler with their refusal to budge.
+When hooked, an angler can expect blistering runs, unexpected direction changes, violent head shakes, somersaulting jumps and thrilling tail walks.
+Large marlin will also sound, swimming deep down beneath the boat, frustrating the angler with its refusal to budge.